s2005/mcp-test/README.md

 ## Example Usage in Claude

-Once configured, you can use prompts like:
+Once configured, you can use the server's capabilities through different types of interactions:

+### Tool Examples

 - "What time is it?"
 - "Greet me with my name John"